Hylree/pole/README.md

 In  postman  and  in  pole  collection:
 1. Execute  the  request "Auth" for get  the  accessToken  API.
 2. After  getting  accessToken  you  can  call  the  request  API "pole".
-This  request  is  limited  by  a  middleware  20  requests  at  the  minute  This  limitation  can  be  configured   in  `user`  table.
+This  request  is  limited  by  a  middleware  20  requests  at  the  minute.
+This  limitation  can  be  configured   in  `user`  table.
 The  column  `counter`  contains  the  number  token.